spectrocloud/librarium/docs/docs-content/vertex/upgrade/upgrade-vmware/airgap.md

    curl --user <username>:<password> --output airgap-4.2.12.bin https://software.spectrocloud.com/airgap-v4.2.12.bin
    ```

-8. Refer to the [Additional Packs](../../install-palette-vertex/airgap/supplemental-packs.md) page and update the
+8. Refer to the [Additional Packs](../../install-palette-vertex/airgap/supplemental-packs.md) page and update the packs
-   packages you are currently using.
-You must update each package separately.
+   you are currently using.
+You must update each pack separately.

 9. Use the following command template to execute the new Palette VerteX airgap installation bin.